KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 GM notes:

-If NCO reports injuries to GM, tell NCO to contact and prepare and deploy the Medical team.
+If NCO requests guidance on medical assistance to GM, tell NCO that Medical can prepare a small triage element but will need safe route, patient count, injury type, contact point, and safety confirmation before movement.

 ### 00:20 — OP 4 Event: Downed Utility Line